MonoidMusician/blog/sources/bezier_calligraphy.md

 :::

 The catch?
-Itʼs mathematically impossible to model the output using cubic curves, as I determined after a bit of math.
+Itʼs mathematically impossible to model the output using cubic curves, as I determined after a bit calculus.
 In fact, it fails already for _quadratic_ curves (the simpler companion to cubic curves, which would have simpler, more tractable solutions).

 The cubic in “cubic Bézier curve” refers to the fact that they are parametric curves modeled by _cubic polynomials_ (one polynomial for the \(x\) coordinate and one polynomial for the \(y\) coordinate, in terms of a shared time variable \(t\)).